mockoon/mockoon.com/content/docs/latest/route-responses/multiple-responses.md

 ---

 For each route, multiple responses can be defined (status, body, and headers) and [triggered using a set of rules](docs:route-responses/dynamic-rules).
+There is always at least one response when you create a new route.
+You can modify it and add more responses but you can never delete the last route response.

 ## Adding or duplicating a response